-Although it is technically possible to build a home battery yourself, it requires a lot of specialized knowledge of electronics and battery technology.
-The process involves, among other things, choosing the right battery cells, designing the system, implementing safety and control systems, and carefully connecting the battery components.
+While it is technically possible to build a home battery yourself, it requires a lot of specialized knowledge in electronics and battery technology.
+The process includes choosing the right battery cells, designing the system, implementing security and control systems, and carefully connecting the battery components.

 Considerations when building a home battery yourself: